Elizabeth Hurley: Personal life

 In late 2011, three months after her divorce, Hurley became engaged to Shane Warne, a former Australian cricketer.
 In 2012, Hurley and Warne bought the Grade II–listed mansion Donnington Hall, near Ledbury, Herefordshire, as their main home.
 In December 2013, Hello magazine reported the couple's separation.
 Warne died of a heart attack on 4 March 2022, at age 52, and Hurley paid tribute to her ex-fiancé.

 In March 2018, her nephew Miles Hurley was stabbed repeatedly in the back by a group of men in Wandsworth, south London.

 In April 2025, Hurley announced on social media that she was dating American musician Billy Ray Cyrus.

+In July 2026, Hurley was among seven well-known figures who lost a High Court privacy case against Associated Newspapers, the publisher of the Daily Mail and The Mail on Sunday.
+During the trial, she was "reduced to tears" after describing the effect of the reporting of the paternity row about her son with Steve Bing.